 Your Orthodontic Problems Explained

 Misalignment and malocclusion can lead to cosmetic concerns.
 But did you know these issues can cause a wide array of dental problems, as well?
 When your teeth do not fit together properly, it can lead to complications, including temporomandibular joint (TMJ) disorder, tooth erosion, gum disease, and more.
-Curious to know if treatment at Smile Orthodontics can address your dental issues?
+Curious to know if treatment at Suffolk Braces can address your dental issues?
 Read on to learn more about the most common forms of malocclusion, and hear your orthodontic problems explained.

 An overbite is characterized by significant vertical overlapping of the upper teeth.
 A typical, healthy smile has a natural overbite of approximately one to two millimeters.
 However, when the teeth overlap more than this, the lower teeth can actually touch the roof of the mouth.
 This type of malocclusion can lead to bruxism (teeth grinding), chronic headaches, jaw pain, and more.
 Patients with deep overbites often appear to have shorter faces and smaller chins.